jessebrite/phonebook-directory/README.md

 `POST` /api/v1/owners - adds a mobile subscriber ti the database.

-`PUT` /api/v1/service_type - change a mobile number plan from prepaid to postpaid or vice versa
+`PATCH` /api/v1/owners/{id} - change a mobile number plan from prepaid to postpaid or vice versa